Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This is one pan pasta meal.
+• I made it a one pan meal.
 That means you don’t have to cook the pasta separately before you add it to the meat sauce.
 The pasta cooks right in the sauce.
+You’ll be amazed at how great the texture is.
+The starch from the pasta contributes an almost creamy feeling to the sauce.

-Incidentally, if you’re looking for more delicious one pan meals with hamburger (or ground turkey if you prefer), try hamburger soup, homemade hamburger helper, chunky cheeseburger soup (one of our favorites), or homemade sloppy Joes.
+If you’re looking for more delicious one pan meals with hamburger (or ground turkey if you prefer), try hamburger soup, homemade hamburger helper, chunky cheeseburger soup (one of our favorites), or homemade sloppy Joes.
 Popular Mexican spaghetti is a tasty mash up of two favorites: spaghetti and tacos.

 Goulash on a spoon.